MilesQLi/milesqli.github.io/_pages/about.md

   - /about.html
 ---

-A self-motivated postdoctoral researcher with a strong technical background in deep learning theories and applications, particularly in natural language processing (NLP) and cybersecurity.
-Experienced in developing deep learning models and applying them to security-critical tasks.
+A self-motivated researcher with a strong technical background in deep learning theories and applications, particularly in natural language processing (NLP).
+Experienced in developing deep learning models and applying them to NLP and security-critical tasks.
 Additionally, proficient in hands-on experimentation with large language models (LLMs), focusing on dataset curation, pretraining, finetuning, and building agent-based systems.
 Versatile in both formal research environments with publications and cutting-edge LLM-driven projects.
 Highly skilled in PyTorch and Python, with a focus on both deep learning theory and practical applications.
 My LLM projects can be found on my second [Github account](https://github.com/MeNicefellow) and the LLMs I trained/finetuned and the datasets I curated can be found on my [Huggingface page](https://huggingface.co/DrNicefellow).

 ![Misc](/images/combined.jpg)